 Why Not Buy Any Cheap Yoga Mat?

-The $5-15 mat at your local TK / TJ Maxx / Winners or other discount retailer is also an option if you’re on a tight budget.
+The $5-15 mat at your local TK / TJ Maxx / Winners or other discount retailer is always an option if you’re on a tight budget.
 These mats are usually made of cheap, questionable material, so keep that in mind.
 You’ll be putting your bare skin on the mat several times a week, so you don’t want it to be made with toxic material.

 And of course, the harm to the environment from this kind of “disposable” mat is terrible.

-And the Best Eco Yoga Mat is…
+And my Favourite Eco Friendly Yoga Mat is…

 Every time I have tried out a Liforme yoga mat I have found it really supportive.
 I feel stable, yet mobile, the mat is sticky, and the alignment lines are a great idea.
 Plus the work the company has done to create the most environmentally and ethically sound mat they can is fantastic.
 I would love to practice on this every day.